-However, it’s the cells in your immune system that start releasing substances as a response to these bacterial infection that causes real problem – the inflammation.
-Inflammation causes destruction of gums, periodontal ligaments or alveolar bone (jaw bones that contains tooth sockets to hold your teeth).
+However, it’s the cells in your immune system that start releasing substances as a response to these bacterial infections that cause a real problem – the inflammation.
+Inflammation causes the destruction of gums, periodontal ligaments or alveolar bone (jawbones that contain tooth sockets to hold your teeth).

-The condition develops that leads to gum bleeding, which happens in the earliest stage of periodontal disease, and when your teeth starts to loosen, you’ll know that you have entered the advanced stage.
+The condition develops that leads to gum bleeding, which happens in the earliest stage of periodontal disease, and when your teeth start to loosen, you’ll know that you have entered the advanced stage.

-There are some risk factors that contribute to dental plaque that causes gum disease:
+There are some risk factors that contribute to a dental plaque that causes gum disease:

 - Skipping brushing and flossing that causes the growth of bacteria in the mouth